cale10/QA-Panel/README.md

 - **Context-Aware Q&A Management**: Automatically associates questions and answers with the application you're currently using.
 - **Customizable Global Shortcuts**: Quick access to key functions without interrupting your workflow.
+- **Enhanced Keyboard Navigation**: Efficiently manage your Q&A entries using keyboard shortcuts.
 - **Transparent and Frameless Interface**: Sleek, modern design that doesn't obstruct your view.
 - **Persistent Data Storage**: Your Q&A data is automatically saved and persists between sessions.
 - **Import/Export Functionality**: Easily backup or transfer your data.